soffan-group-20/assignment4-report/README.md

 ## Onboarding experience

-Did you choose a new project or continue on the previous one?

-If you changed the project, how did your experience differ from before?
+We decided to continue on the same project hence the onboarding experience remains the same as the last time.
+Our onboarding [Onboarding expeirence TEAMMATES](https://github.com/soffan-group-20/teammates/issues/1)

 ## Effort spent